yeraycat/scoreboard-test-lib/README.md

 ### First commit, project base and library settings

 In my first commit I'm just preparing the enviornment.
 I'm creating a new npm project, adding ts config, adding config for prettier and vscode and installing the library dependencies.

+### Second commit, basic component exported from library

+The next step I'm walking is adding a simple component that in the end will be the main thing that is exported from the library.
+I'm doing this mainly to check how react, ts and npm will behave about creating a library, check how if builds and be sure that I can do this just creating a package, without using a bundler like Rollup.
+I'd prefer to not go through all the bundler process if possible, as this is just a simple coding test and simplicity was also a requirement of the test itself.
+Once I have my empty useless component installed and running in a separate project I'll be ready to start creating tests and developing.